PTLens is software that corrects lens pincushion/barrel distortion, vignetting, chromatic aberration, and perspective.

 |The following operating systems and applications are supported:

 View examples of PTLens at work and download the software for a free 10 image trial.
-PTLens has been reviewed in many languages including German, French, Italian, and Japanese.
+PTLens has been reviewed in many languages including German, Italian, and Japanese.
 Designed to correct distortion in architectural photographs, PTLens is illustrated in Jeff Lynch's blog, David Young's experience with the Olympus 12–40mm lens, Andrew Childress' tutorial, and Ian Bramham's published image.
 See what others say about PTLens at DPReview.

 PTLens is the first application to automate distortion correction.
 It all started when I posted the following message in a news group: